See of Rome Act 1536

-An Act extinguishing the authority of the bishop of Rome (28 Hen.8 c.
-10) was an Act of Parliament passed by the Parliament of England in 1536.
-It consisted mostly of a violent attack on the authority of the Pope and his followers, and declared that those who committed the following offences would be liable for prosecution under the Statute of Praemunire 1392:
+An Act extinguishing the authority of the bishop of Rome (28 Hen.
+8. c.
+10) was an act of the Parliament of England passed in 1536.
+It consisted mostly of a violent attack on the authority of the Pope and his followers, and declared that those who committed the following offences would be liable for prosecution under the Statute of Praemunire 1392 (16 Ric.
+2. c.
+5):